studheart/thesleephabits2/src/content/about/-index.md

     description: "From simple tips to comprehensive guides, I create content designed to educate and empower people to take control of their sleep quality."
 ---

-I’m Tina Bloom, a **sleep consultant passionate about improving lives through better sleep**.
+I’m Tina, a **sleep consultant passionate about improving lives through better sleep**.
 For over a decade, I’ve been dedicated to helping people build healthier sleep habits, enhance their nighttime routines, and optimize daily rhythms for peak performance and wellness.

 At **The Sleep Habits**, my mission is simple: make quality sleep accessible to everyone through clear, practical advice backed by science.